Reachability and liveness in parametric timed automata: Reachability properties

 Clearly, if $a=0$, taking the self-loop on $\lochalt^1$ will not allow time to elapse; and then there will be no way to leave $\lochalt^1$ with $x = 0$ and $y \geq 1$; hence $\lochaltprime$ is not reachable for $ a = 0$.
-In contrast, if $0 < a \leq 1$, since $a$ is a rational number, then by taking an appropriate number of times the self-loop on $\lochalt^1$, we will eventually have $x = 0$, just after the last loop, and $y \geq 1$; hence $\lochaltprime$ will eventually be reached.\ea{(avril 2020) le problème de ce nouveau gadget, Didier, est qu'on impose $a = \frac{1}{n}$, non ?} \dl{Tu as raison, a priori c'est pas un problème mais si on met $y\geq 1$ c'est mieux je pense.
-J'ai modifié} To summarize: \begin{itemize} \item if $a=0$, the machine is not correctly encoded, but there is no way to reach $\lochaltprime$; \item if $0 < a \leq 1$, the machine is correctly encoded, and from \cref{theorem:EF-empty:undecidable} we know that $\lochalt$ is reachable iff the machine halts.
+In contrast, if $0 < a \leq 1$, since $a$ is a rational number, then by taking an appropriate number of times the self-loop on $\lochalt^1$, we will eventually have $x = 0$, just after the last loop, and $y \geq 1$; hence $\lochaltprime$ will eventually be reached.
+To summarize: \begin{itemize} \item if $a=0$, the machine is not correctly encoded, but there is no way to reach $\lochaltprime$; \item if $0 < a \leq 1$, the machine is correctly encoded, and from Theorem~\ref{theorem:EF-empty:undecidable} we know that $\lochalt$ is reachable iff the machine halts.
 Since $\lochaltprime$ is reachable from $\lochalt$, then $\lochaltprime$ is reachable iff the machine halts. \end{itemize} Hence there exists a parameter valuation such that $\lochaltprime$ is reachable iff the machine halts.
 Finally, note that all our gadgets use non-strict inequalities, and therefore the built PTA is a closed bounded PTA. \end{proof}